 Slow is an adjective that describes a lack of speed or promptness.
 It can refer to motion (“The car was slow”), understanding (“He is a slow learner”), or processes (“The internet is slow today”).
 It may also suggest calmness, steadiness, or even laziness, depending on the context.

-While “slow” can carry a negative tone, such as inefficiency, it can also imply peace, thoroughness, or thoughtfulness when used positively.
+While “slow” can carry a negative tone, such as inefficiency or stalled progress, it can also imply peace, carefulness, or thoughtfulness when used positively (for example, choosing a slower pace to reduce stress).

 Etymology

 The word “slow” comes from the Old English word slāw, meaning “sluggish, inactive, or lazy.”
-Its Proto-Germanic root slæwaz shares the same meaning.
-Over time, “slow” evolved to refer more generally to anything that lacks speed, including movement, speech, reaction, or progress.
+Its Proto-Germanic root slæwaz carried a similar meaning.
+Over time, “slow” expanded beyond people and behavior to describe anything that lacks speed—movement, speech, reaction time, or even progress in a process.

 Example Sentences

-• Her progress in the course was slow but steady.
+- Her progress in the course was slow but steady after she adjusted her study routine.

-• This old computer is incredibly slow when loading web pages.
+- This old computer is slow when loading web pages, especially on large files.

 Slow Synonyms